smartappsbrasil/smartclient-arduino/README.md

 ###String exec(char* requestType, char* wreturn, char* app, char* schema, char* path, char* stringData = "");

-Public method for exec a method in the core of an app.
+Public method to exec a method in the core of an app.

 ```
 /**